sammywachtel/ai_agent_process/claude/commands/ap_exec.md

 Report completion status when done, including:
 - What was implemented
 - What tests were added/updated
+- What documentation was updated (or why none needed)
 - Any issues encountered
 `
 })